EntityGraphQL/EntityGraphQL/README.md

 Of course if you opt to throw an exception it will be caught and included in the error results.

-# Accessing other services in your mutation or field selections
+# Accessing other services in your mutations
 EntityGraphQL uses a `IServiceProvider` that you provide to resolve any services you require outside of the `TContext`.
 You provide an instance of the `IServiceProvider` when you call `ExecuteQuery()`.

 ```csharp